|Examples of regenerative energy projects

 For Dniester Pumped Storage Hydropower Plant, under construction at Novodniestrovsk, with reversible turbines rated 3 x 320 MW, Fichtner prepared a due diligence review.
 For this purpose, the project’s basic technical data were checked, the civil and plant engineering plans inspected, the construction status investigated and the services still to be rendered up to commissioning of the first three turbines identified.
 Fichtner also updated the construction schedule and checked the project costs.

 Lender’s Engineering for modernization of Volga-Kama Hydropower Cascade, Russian Federation

-On behalf of the European Bank for Reconstruction and Development, Fichtner is supervising implementation of technical measures for modernizing Volga-Kama Hydropower Cascade, which with eight hydropower plants has a total installed capacity of 10,068 MW.
+On behalf of the European Bank for Reconstruction and Development, Fichtner supervised implementation of technical measures for modernizing Volga-Kama Hydropower Cascade, which with eight hydropower plants has a total installed capacity of 10,068 MW.
 These measures comprise change-out of the water turbines, electrical equipment, monitoring systems and switchgear.
-Fichtner is responsible for tracking all phases of implementation from preparation of the tender documents through to site supervision of construction, installation, and erection.
+Fichtner was responsible for tracking all phases of implementation from preparation of the tender documents through to site supervision of construction, installation, and erection.

 Power plant rehabilitation, power transmission and power distribution, Democratic Republic of Congo